Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

 Furthermore:

 * All the activation functions are RELUs;
-* The used optimizer is Adam;
+* The used optimizer is Adam ([model.py](./model.py), lines 236);
-* After a couple of tries, I decided to settle 2 Epochs, with a final accuracy for the model of 98.13%.
+* After a couple of tries, I decided to settle for 2 Epochs, with a final accuracy for the model of 98.13%.
 The total training time was about 40 minutes on a cloud-hosted GPU.

 ## Autonomous Driving Results